jado4810/web-capf/README.md

 Set this function as a member of `completion-at-point-functions`.
-`web-capf` works only in `html-mode`, `css-mode` and `web-mode`, but harmless to set in the other modes.
+`web-capf` works only in `html-mode`, `css-mode` and `web-mode`, but harmless to be set in the other modes.

 That is all when use with `corfu-mode`, because it works as a frontend of the standard completion framework in Emacs.